Annual Commission Update (CREC Update): This is the required one! Description varies by year. (4 hours)

-Broker Relationships (3 or 4 hour versions): TB or not TB, that is the question!
+Broker Relationships (3 hours): TB or not TB, that is the question!
 What is the difference between a Transaction Broker and Agency relationship?
 Are there differences in services, behavior, the guidance provided?
 This class dives into the real meaning of both relationships, as well as how we interact with a customer.

 Listing Contracts: Let’s fill out our Listing Contracts for success instead of additional problems and risk!
 We’ll do an in-depth review of both the Exclusive Right to Sell and the Exclusive Right to Buy Listing Contracts, and we’ll highlight numerous risk-reducing tips.
 (3 hours)

-NAR Ethics Update: The National Association of Realtors along with the local association require all REALTORS to attend an Ethics Update.
-We’ll review any changes to the Code of Ethics, review some of the “most abused” Articles of the Code, and best of all – we’ll learn from those who have volunteered to be case studies! ( 3 or 4 hour versions)
+NAR Ethics Update (4 hours): The National Association of Realtors along with the local association require all REALTORS to attend an Ethics Update.
+We’ll review any changes to the Code of Ethics, review some of the “most abused” Articles of the Code, and best of all – we’ll learn from those who have volunteered to be case studies!

-Risk Management: Real estate = risk, no doubt about it.
+Risk Reduction (3 hours): Real estate = risk, no doubt about it.
 So as a Broker, how can we reduce our risk and liability?
 Often times, Brokers bring on additional risk and liability without even realizing it!
 We will review what a Broker’s responsibilities are, as well as some important strategies we can employ to avoid and reduce our risk.
-(3 or 4 hour versions)